Corinne Lagermasini – Executive Director

 Mandy Santiago, BSW, MSS

 Our WIT team has many years of experience, in fields ranging from homeless advocacy to public health to veterinary care.

-We are dedicated and passionate professionals who are inspired to make the world a safer and healthier place for women and girls.
-We do this work to educate women and girls so that they can feel empowered to protect themselves from violence, to be a compassionate listening ear for women who feel like they are suffering intimate partner violence alone, to be a loud voice in the streets drawing awareness to the fact that the fight for women’s right to be safe from violence is not over, and to be powerful advocates for collaborative systems change.
+We are dedicated and passionate professionals who are inspired to make the world a safer and healthier place.
+We do this work to educate people so they can feel empowered to protect themselves from violence, to be a compassionate listening ear for those who feel like they are suffering intimate partner violence alone, to be a loud voice in the streets drawing awareness to the fact that the fight for safety is not over, and to be powerful advocates for collaborative systems change.

 In our lives outside of WIT, we hike, hang with cats, volunteer for adult literacy, make soap, catch up on the latest movies, play the ukulele, crochet, read sci-fi and romance novels, and garden.